Guardians vs. Rays Player Props Betting Odds

 Arozarena Stats

-- Arozarena heads into this game looking to extend his five-game hit streak.
-In his last five games he is hitting .375 with two doubles, a home run, five walks and five RBI.
+- Arozarena enters this matchup looking to extend his six-game hit streak.
+During his last 10 outings he is batting .314 with two doubles, two home runs, eight walks and eight RBI.

 Arozarena Recent Games